AminaNaseer21/picfit/README.md

 ## Project Status
 Project is: _in progress_ / _complete_ / _no longer being worked on_.
 If you are no longer working on it, provide reasons why.

+in progress

 ## Room for Improvement
 Include areas you believe need improvement / could be improved.
 Also add TODOs for future development.

 Room for improvement:
-- Improvement to be done 1
-- Improvement to be done 2
+- implement pictures to the homepage.
+- Implement weather APIS.
+- edit user interfaces that link to wardrobes/favorites.. etc.

 To do:
-- Feature to be added 1
-- Feature to be added 2
+- Implement weather APIS.
+- edit user interfaces that link to wardrobes/favorites.. etc.

 ## Acknowledgements